nhost/demo-intranet/PROJECT_INDEX.md

 ### JWT Claims Structure
 The application uses JWT claims for role-based access control:
-- `x-hasura-department-member`: JSON string containing department IDs where user is a member
+- `x-hasura-departments`: JSON string containing all department IDs a user belongs to
 - `x-hasura-department-manager`: JSON string containing department IDs where user is a manager
 - Format: `"{\"id1\",\"id2\",\"id3\"}"` - parsed to extract individual department IDs